Superformula/flutter_test-2023/README.md

 > What if I have a question?

 Just create a new issue in this repo and we will respond and get back to you quickly.

+> What Flutter version should I use?

+Use the latest Stable flutter version at the time you are starting this challenge.